 D. Improve the performance of the VR and Supported Employment programs in assisting individuals with disabilities to achieve quality employment outcomes.

 Goal 1 and its strategies, specified above, apply to individuals under the VR and supported employment programs.
-However, the following specific and additional goals and strategies for supported employment are included:
+However, additional goals and strategies for supported employment are included under description e.